Travel Talk: Where The Experts Holiday

 In your own country, what would you recommend tourists see that isn’t in the travel guides?

 Florida’s biggest attractions are in the guidebooks and for good reason – no trip to Florida is complete without visiting Walt Disney’s Magic Kingdom which keeps evolving (The Wizarding World of Harry Potter is set to open later this year) and the incredible Kennedy Space Center Visitor Complex.
 But I would also recommend opting for lifestyle ‘add ons’.
 Whether you want romance, restaurants, beaches, off the beaten track adventures or b&bs, Florida can deliver.

 How often do you go away?

-Thanks Patrick!
+Thanks, Chris!
 Next month we put the questions to Visit Florida’s Chief Operating Officer, Chris Thompson, so don’t forget to keep clicking back.